Looking For Shakespeare will not be running summer 2022.

-- Creatively move for 1 minute to a piece of Shakespearean text.
+- Creatively move or dance for 1 minute to any song.

-- Movement can include ASL, dance, or general interpretation using the body and face.
+- Movement can include dance or creative gesture using the body and face.
 You don’t have to be a trained dancer; we just want to see you use your body to be expressive!

 Notes for singers and musicians